 This material must not be used for commercial purposes, or in any hospital or medical facility.
 Failure to comply may result in legal action.

-Laparoscopic Cystectomy With Ileal Conduit
+Laparoscopic Cystectomy with Ileal Conduit

 WHAT YOU NEED TO KNOW:

 Laparoscopic cystectomy with ileal conduit is surgery to remove your bladder.
 Your surgeon will use a scope inserted through small incisions on your abdomen to do the surgery.
-He will use a small section of your intestines to create a urostomy (ileal conduit).
+He or she will use a small section of your intestines to create a urostomy (ileal conduit).
 This will allow urine to drain from your kidneys through an opening on your abdomen and out of your body.
 The opening, called a stoma, will be connected to a bag that collects urine.

 WHILE YOU ARE HERE: